 7) Failing to adequately fund the SNT.

 When a SF-SNT is created to be funded with the personal injury settlement of the beneficiary, oftentimes a structured settlement may be considered for a variety of reasons.
-If a structured settlement is going to be placed into a SNT, it is important that a life care plan be completed and an initial conversation with the family be had regarding the beneficiary’s immediate needs to ensure that there are sufficient seed monies to fund the Trust, which will be available for the beneficiary’s use.
+If a structured settlement is going to be placed into a SNT, it is important that a life care plan be completed and an initial conversation with the family be had regarding the beneficiary’s immediate needs to ensure that there are enough seed monies to fund the Trust, which will be available for the beneficiary’s use.
 For families that wish to leave assets to a TPF-SNT for a disabled child, it is important that they, too, adequately fund the SNT.
-Most parents have a tendency to split their assets equally between/among their disabled child and non-disabled child(ren) to avoid hurt feelings; however, the non-disabled child(ren) will assumedly be able to work and are less likely to need the inheritance.
+Most parents tend to split their assets equally between/among their disabled child and non-disabled child(ren) to avoid hurt feelings; however, the non-disabled child(ren) will assumedly be able to work and are less likely to need the inheritance.

 8) Including a payback provision in a TPF-SNT.